 He’s got the Moves

 When Dreamum Wakeupum, a dance number from Aiyyaa, first played on television, it was tough not to be impressed by the flexible actor who was adeptly matching steps with Rani Mukerji.
-Malayalam actor Prithviraj Sukumaran isn't a famous face in the Mumbai film industry, but his dance moves, Cupid-like smile and lean physique have already won him admirers.
-So it comes as a surprise when he says, "I hate dancing and all that you see on screen is just an act.
-The reason I look comfortable is that I've done it time and again for over 80 films in 12 years."
+Malayalam actor Prithviraj Sukumaran isn't a famous face in Bollywood but his dance moves, Cupid-like smile and lean physique have won him many admirers this side of town.
+So, it comes as a surprise when he says, "I hate dancing and all that you see on screen is just an act.
+Deep within my heart, I am still fighting with this fact.
+The only reason I look comfortable with dancing is that I have done it time and again for over 80 films in 12 years," he smiles.

 After Malayalam film stalwarts Mohanlal and Mamootty, Prithviraj is perhaps the next most sought-after actor in the industry.
-With a plethora of awards and acclaimed films such as Urumi, Vaasthavam and Raavanan to his credit, the actor has balanced commercial ventures with art-house fare.
-Over the years, he has also made it a point to work in Tamil and Telugu films.
-The Hindi film industry, however, did not quite take notice of him for a long time.
-"Although I did want to work here, I didn't want to do a film just for the heck of it.
-When Aiyyaa was offered to me, I took it up because of its originality.
+With a plethora of awards and acclaimed films such as Urumi, Vaasthavam and Raavanan to his credit , the actor has balanced commercial ventures with art-house cinema.
+Over the years, he has also made it a point to work in Tamil and Telugu industries.
+The Hindi film industry, however, did not quite take notice of him for a very long time.
+"Although I did want to work here, I did not want to do a film just for the heck of it.
+When Aiyya was offered to me, I took it up because of its originality.
 The fact that it is my Hindi debut is just secondary," says the 29-year-old.